RED-collabs/Lenovo-Loq-starting-animation/README.md

-the above link isnt my project it developed by @chnzzh
+the above link isnt my project, it is developed by @chnzzh